-There have been nine different carbon pricing bills introduced in the 116th Congress.
+There have been 10 different carbon pricing bills introduced in the 116th Congress.
 The RFF Carbon Pricing Bill Tracker conveniently reviews these proposals.
 This comparison tool demonstrates where there is and is not agreement on the array of policy options for implementing a price on carbon dioxide emissions (please see Carbon Pricing 101 for a discussion of these options).

 We will continue to update this comparison tool as new bills are introduced throughout the term of the current Congress.